 Though they have to face some teething troubles during the first few weeks, they get along well with the interface and other functionalities.
 What works for Mac OS is that once a user uses it for six months or a year, he would never come back to Windows or any other operating system.

 If one thing I have to appreciate about Windows is its ability to create shortcuts for applications.
-Users who have recently moved from Windows computer to a Mac, you must have faced this issue of placing icon shortcuts of your favourite apps.
+Users who have recently moved from Windows computer to a Mac, you must have faced this issue of placing icon shortcuts of your favorite apps.

 But the good news is that Mac users can also place shortcut icons of apps they use regularly.
 Want to know how?
 Read on…

-How to place app shortcut icons on your Mac desktop:
+How to place app shortcut icons on your Mac desktop

 First off, launch a Finder window on your Mac.